dannyockilson/Neuroplayer-to-LabChart-Exporter-Python/QUICK_START.md

 ## Step 3: Set Up Your Workspace

 1. Download or copy all the tool files to a folder on your computer
+    a.
+For users familiar with git, clone this repository
+    b.
+Alternatively use the "Code" button on github and select "Download ZIP".
+You will then need to extract files to a folder to begin working with them.
 2. Create a folder for your NDF files (e.g., "my-ndf-files")
 3. Copy your EEG data files (.ndf files) into that folder